Don’t have time to read about how to start a blog? PIN IT for later! ** this page contains affiliate links **

 Step 5: Make Your Investment

-Yes, this is an investment in your business.
+Yes, now is the time to make an investment in your business.
 It’s a small price to pay to bring your dreams and goals into fruition.
-I want you to see it that way.
+Hopefully, you to see it that way.
 So, enter your credit card information to pay for your web hosting service.
 Be sure to read the fine print in the blue box.
 Basically, it says that when the 3 years they you paid for are up, automatically your credit card will be charged and your service renewed.
 You will get an email when it’s time for you to renew your service but just be aware of this.

 Step 6: Install WordPress